Is Your Kitchen Too Small? Then Give It Flair and Style!

 If possible, don’t use kitchen curtains for your window – just keep it open and unobstructed to allow sunlight to filter into the kitchen.
 In addition to natural light and the standard ceiling fixtures, add pendant lamps and under-cabinet lights for maximum illumination as you cook and work in the kitchen.

-White rules in this small kitchen of a one-story, four-bedroom Traditional-style house plan.
-The white cabinets and appliances give the kitchen a bigger and more spacious feel (House Plan #141-1043).
+White rules in this small kitchen of a 1-story, 4-bedroom Traditional-style home.
+The white cabinets and appliances give the kitchen a bigger and more spacious feel (Plan #141-1043).

 Install Open Shelves